CallmeInnocent/GoG-WaveSpec/README.md

 The wave-climate characteristics identified here can inform subsequent WEC simulations and control studies.
 Device-specific modelling, period definitions, hydrodynamic assumptions, PTO control, and performance assessment are intentionally treated as separate downstream research questions.

+Accordingly, this repository does not claim that a particular set of WEC operating conditions or controller parameters is formally derived from the resource characterization presented here.

 This separation prevents resource characterization from being conflated with WEC performance.

 ---

 ## Data Availability

-ERA5 data are available through the **Copernicus Climate Data Store**.
+ERA5 data are available through the Copernicus Climate Data Store.

 The raw NetCDF dataset used locally is intentionally excluded from version control.
 The repository provides an acquisition script so that the source dataset can be retrieved independently.